 Density Dependence: An Altered Food Web

-Current research suggests that many natal streams inhabited by rearing anadromous salmonids are experiencing density dependent conditions, meaning that fewer fish can now rear and survive in areas that were historically more productive .
+Current research suggests that many natal streams inhabited by rearing anadromous salmonids are experiencing density dependent conditions.
+These conditions may be the result of reduced energetic carrying capacity, meaning that fewer fish can now rear and survive in areas that were historically more productive .
 Although interior PNW streams are often naturally oligotrophic, this feature, played a key role in evolutionary processes supporting anadromy and the semelparous life history strategy (dying after spawning) exhibited by Pacific Salmon .
-These carcasses naturally provided a key marine-derived nutrient source that completed the nutrient cycle, energetically justified anadromy, and dramatically increased biological production in oligotrophic streams throughout the interior PNW However, decades of habitat loss and degradation, migration corridor challenges and migration-blocking dams in the Columbia Basin, have greatly reduced nutrient loading to a fraction (< 12%) of its historical contribution .
-Of major concern is the drastic reduction in Phosphorous.
-Both Carbon (HCO3-, CO2) and Nitrogen (NH4+, NO3-) have a gas phase and can be restored through biogenic reductive assimilation.
-Since Phosphorous lacks a gas phase it cannot be restored through this phototrophic process, and is often thought to be the element most limiting autotrophic production in freshwater environments .
+These carcasses naturally provided a key marine-derived nutrient source that completed the nutrient cycle, energetically justified anadromy, and dramatically increased biological production in oligotrophic streams throughout the interior PNW However, decades of habitat loss and degradation, migration corridor challenges and migration-blocking dams in the Columbia Basin, have greatly reduced nutrient loading to a fraction (< 7%) of its historical contribution .

 In addition to these reduced nutrient inputs, is the wide spread dispersion of non-native fish species, which directly compete with native fish species (anadromous and resident) for limited prey resources.
 In some cases large diet overlap between native and non-native species exist and may be a large contribution to density dependence [9, 10].

-Empirically Based, Quantitative Food Web Analysis to Detangle Density Dependence
+Empirically Based, Quantitative Food Web Analysis to Estimate Carrying Capacity and Detangle Density Dependence

 Accurately detangling density dependence in lotic ecosystems is imperative to identifying limiting factors and prescribing treatments that prioritize the corrections of those limitations.
 Geomorphic and habitat-based monitoring metrics, models and assessments (primarily abiotic) have been developed and employed as tools to assess current and ongoing physical limitations in riverine environments.
 Though needed and useful, their application does little to understand biological limitations.
 Furthermore, biological assessment tools based on static metrics (abundance, biomass and diversity) have some value, but lack the ability to quantify energetic limitations (food availability and trophic routing) and ultimately density dependence.
 In order to identify and then quantify density dependent factors, monitoring protocols and subsequent analysis procedures must capture dynamic, complex processes that directly affect energetic routing.

-An extensive, multi-year, food web sampling and analysis plan (see sampling and analysis methods) allows me to develop an empirical, mass balance, bio-energetic approach.
+An extensive, multi-year, food web sampling and analysis plan allows me to develop an empirical, mass balance, bio-energetic approach.
 This approach uses a series of estimators and analyses to produce dynamic metrics over time (annually), including taxa level production for fish and aquatic insect communities as well as the energetic relationships between fish and prey communities.
 This mass balance modelling approach is expected to address a series of questions, currently considered to be large data gaps in restoration science.

 Study Site “Natural Lab”